List of Stranger Things characters: Murray Bauman

 In season three, he helps Joyce and Hopper infiltrate the secret underground base in Starcourt Mall, where the Soviets had been building a machine capable of opening a gate to the Upside Down.
 He is also shown to be fluent in Russian.
 In season 4, he and Joyce travel to Kamchatka to rescue Hopper from imprisonment.
-There, he disguises himself as Yuri Ismaylov to rescue Hopper and burns demodogs to aid the kids in Hawkins against Vecna.
+There, he disguises himself as Yuri Ismaylov to rescue Hopper and burns Demogorgons to aid the kids in Hawkins against Vecna.
 He is a dramatic, bearded and balding man who loves vodka and often drinks it to think.
+In season 5, he disguises himself as a truck driver named "Austin" and acts as a smuggler for the protagonists, sneaking supplies for them into Hawkins past the military checkpoints.
+In the climax, he goes into the Upside Down with the others and helps fight off the soldiers so the others can defeat Vecna.